smolijar/gitwiki-thesis/src/design/providers.md

 # Repository providers - Unified authorization {#sec:repository-providers}

-The key to bringing benefits of both, radically different architectural approaches, is to create a solid abstraction layer for the repository within the application as well for the means of retrieving and publishing them -- the repository providers.
+The key to bringing the benefits of both, radically different architectural approaches, is to create a solid abstraction layer for the repository within the application as well as for the means of retrieving and publishing -- the repository providers.

 ## What API must be provided?